 Step One of Substance Abuse Recovery: Honesty

-Step one in recovery is being honest in every sense of the term.
+Step One of the 12-step model of recovery involves being honest in every sense of the term.
 It’s hard.
 We must admit to ourselves and our loved ones that we can’t conquer addiction alone and that our alcohol or drug patterns have become an exceedingly ugly, deadly beast.
 That beast is substance addiction.
 We must free ourselves of those deceptions that we relied on to slay that beast.

 We admit to being powerless.
 What’s next?

 You might not know this, but undoing years of bad long-term habits or behaviors takes a lot of time and determination.
 As alcoholics and addicts, lies became one of those horrible habits.
 We find that we lie about even inconsequential things—saying we ate bacon for breakfast instead of sausage, for example.
 There’s no logical reason for these lies.
 It became an ingrained habit that we must break.
 Indeed, we had become professionals at lying, and we’d used it as a crutch for years.
 This is a dangerous behavior that will cause a relapse if we don’t address it.

 Yes, you’ll struggle.
 You must reach out to your support network for help.
 Don’t lie to yourself or others and convince them that you are “just fine.”
 I’ve seen sober people relapse and ultimately die because they didn’t know how to ask for help when they needed it the most.
 Substance abuse recovery is not a job for one person.